mmontone/ten/README.md

 Yet another template system for Common Lisp.

-WIP

-NOTE: This is alpha quality.
-Not all design decisions have been made yet and things are subject to change.

 TEN is a fork of [ECO template system](https://github.com/eudoxia0/eco) by Fernando Borretti.

 Like ECO, TEN compiles templates to Lisp code, but has some differences: